Skip to main content

 Creating a Container Registry

 Redwood does not create a Container Registry for you.
-There are several options, but we recommend creating one with the cloud provider you'll be hosting the backend on.
+There are several options, but we recommend creating one with the cloud provider that hosts your cluster.
 Further, we highly recommend that the registry is hosted in the same region as your main backend cluster to reduce bandwidth costs and transfer speeds.

 Make sure you update docker.yaml in your config env that you created above with the proper container registry details.